rexm/SimpleDb.Net/README.md

 The LINQ provider stands on [Matt Warren's shoulders][2].
 Every LINQ provider that exists today (and LINQ itself) is thanks to him and the brilliant guys and girls at Microsoft.

-And of course, Amazon for creating and operating such a brilliant cloud database service.
+And of course, Amazon for creating and operating such a powerful cloud database service.